Krappos/ezop_bot/README.md

-## About
+📖 About

-This code consist of main code for ezop bot for discord.
-Ezop generates poems from last mesage before sending !ezop into the chat.
+This repository contains the core code for Ezop, a fun and lightweight Discord bot that generates poems based on the last message sent before the !ezop command.

+Ezop is intentionally simple and unpredictable, which is part of its charm and humor.

+🧠 Note: This bot is not intended for serious use.
+It's designed purely for entertainment.

-This code belong to SEO of Quantum Patrik Jozef Rydzík.
+Ownership: This code is the intellectual property of Quantum
+CEO: Patrik Jozef Rydzík